 Reason #5: They’re being stolen away by Customer Journey Hijacking

-CJH affects between 15% and 25% of shoppers (especially active online shoppers), infecting their digital devices with malware that can inject ads into a website.
-Then, when an “infected” user visits your online store, their browser displays targeted ads (typically ads promoting your competitors’ products) – making them look as if they are actually part of your website.
+This problem affects between 15% and 25% of shoppers (especially active online shoppers), inserting ad injections into their device or browser.
+Then, when a hijacked shopper visits your online store, their browser displays targeted ads (typically promoting your competitors’ products) – making them look as if they are actually part of your website.

-Will an “infected” user visiting your store be tempted to click on an ad for a competing product?
+Will a hijacked visitor browsing your site be tempted to click on an ad for a competing product?
 Consider how a tempting ad could look to a consumer who is already on track to abandon their shopping cart:

 - The customer isn’t ready to buy from you yet, but is still considering coming back later to make a purchase?
 A discount or limited-time offer from your competitor – or the knowledge that your competitor’s product is likely to sell out soon – could enable the competition to close the sale before you can.

 - The customer thinks your prices (including shipping costs) are too high?
 A competitor offering a lower price on a similar product – or even the same product – could be well positioned to undercut you and run away with the sale.